 To find this information, you have to do a search for their driving record.

 Have you ever searched for criminal records?
 Was it easy?
-Did you search online or did you call the courthouse? was the information you recieved correct?
+Did you search online or did you call the courthouse?
+Was the information you received correct?
 There are plenty of reasons that people search for criminal records and backgrounds, and your comments could help other people that are in the same situation.

 Click here to leave a comment

 The FBI has their list of the Ten Most Wanted Criminals.
 In Thomas County,The Sheriff’s Department has a list of most wanted criminals, too.

 Thomas County Top Ten Most Wanted List: Link

 Everyone knows that being incarcerated in Thomas County Prison is something you wish you could avoid, eventually you will become accustomed to the daily routine.
 Inmates get a wake-up alarm each morning at six in the morning, and then you’ll have roll call.
 Then you will have breakfast.
 After breakfast, you will be required to work in the program that has been assigned to you.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.